Pipa (footballer): Huddersfield Town

 On 7 September 2020, Pipa signed a three-year contract with EFL Championship side Huddersfield Town, for an undisclosed fee.
 He scored his first goal for Huddersfield in a 3–0 win over Millwall on 31 October.

+Ludogorets

+On 1 February 2023, he was announced as a new signing of Bulgarian club PFC Ludogorets Razgrad.
+On 1 September, he returned to England after agreeing to a loan deal with West Bromwich Albion.

+On 30 August 2024, Pipa returned to Spain and its second division, after joining Burgos CF on a one-year loan deal.